NadavHolzerCode/ComputerVisionProject/README.md

 - Ensure all file paths are correctly selected before starting the analysis.
 - Dynamic heatmaps provide a frame-by-frame visualization, making them ideal for detailed analysis.
-- For any issues or exceptions, check the error logs to troubleshoot efficiently.